help-me-mom/ng-mocks/docs/articles/guides/component-provider.md

     // to access the service.
     const fixture = MockRender(TargetComponent);

-    // The root element is fixture.point and it is the TargetComponent
+    // The component's element is fixture.point.
-    // with its injector for extracting internal services. const service = fixture.point.injector.get(TargetService);
+    // Now we can use ngMocks.get to extract internal services. const service = ngMocks.get(fixture.point, TargetService);

     // Here we go, now we can assert everything about the service. expect(service.value).toEqual('target');